Shanmukhasrisai/go-vuln-scanner/README.md

 # GoVulnScanner

 ## Overview

-GoVulnScanner is a fast and flexible vulnerability scanning tool for cybersecurity professionals, similar to Nuclei.
+GoVulnScanner is a fast and flexible web application penetration testing tool designed for cybersecurity professionals, similar to Nuclei.
 It enables automated security testing by scanning web applications, APIs, and network infrastructure for known vulnerabilities, misconfigurations, and security exposures.
-Like Nuclei, it uses template-based detection to identify security issues quickly and efficiently.
+Like Nuclei, it uses template-based detection to identify security issues quickly and efficiently, making it an essential tool for penetration testers, security researchers, and DevSecOps teams.

+This tool is specifically designed for:
+- Web application security testing and vulnerability assessment
+- API security scanning and endpoint testing
+- Automated penetration testing workflows
+- Security research and bug bounty hunting
+- DevSecOps integration and continuous security monitoring

 ## Key Features

 - `ScanTargets(targets []string)` - Scan multiple targets concurrently
 - `SetThreads(count int)` - Set number of concurrent threads
 - `SetTimeout(seconds int)` - Set request timeout